A “bounce” refers to anytime an email message cannot be delivered by Bananatag to a specific email address, for a variety of reasons.

 As part of Bananatag’s Web App features, which allow you to create and manage your own distribution lists, you may encounter some recipient email addresses returning bounces in your email stats on app.bananatag.com.

 With Web Sending enabled, the app will provide a report of all hard bounced contacts for a given email, as well as a way to download these problem contacts, and instructions for fixing these.
+Any contacts included within the bounced contact list will be filtered out of the directory so they will not be included in future communications unless they are marked Safe to Send.

 What does marking a bounced record “safe to send” do?